gemerden/pycicle/README.md

 Note that how in `ShipCommand.__init__` the sub-parsers are added to the main parser and that the sub-parsers classes are also subclasses of `CmdParser`, meaning that sub_parsers can have sub-sub-parsers, and so on.

-Apart from usage on a normal command line, sub-parsers can also be handy for the implementation of interactive sessions.
+Apart from usage on a normal command line, sub-parsers can also be handy for interactive sessions.
 These can be started with a call to `parser.prompt()` as seen above.
 This would result in a session like:

 ```bash
 $ python D:/documents/ship.py  #start the session